pratikkumar15/mywebsite/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear in.

+#This will show on top of the about paragraph
-title = "HHMI Postdoctoral Associate"
+title = ""

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.